keuller/event-driven-platform/user-service.md

 ## User Module

-This module is demonstrate how to implement an 'Microservice' into platform and simulates some operations.
+This module is demonstrate how to implement a 'Microservice' into platform and simulates some operations.

 ### Authentication

-To authenticate an user, you must make a HTTP request using **POST** with that payload.
+To authenticate an user, you must make a HTTP request using **POST** method with this payload.

 ```json
 {